List of Newcastle United F.C. managers

-Newcastle United Football Club is an English football club based in Newcastle upon Tyne, Tyne and Wear, North East England.
-Since 1930, there have been 33 official managers, the most recent being Eddie Howe, who was appointed on 8 November 2021.
+Newcastle United Football Club is an English football club based in Newcastle upon Tyne, Tyne and Wear.
+Since 1930, there have been 34 official managers, the current manager being Matthias Jaissle, who was appointed on 5 August 2026.
 Statistically, the club's most successful manager is Chris Hughton, with a win percentage of 59.38.
 The club's longest-serving manager was Stan Seymour, who had three spells managing the club from 1939 to 1958, totalling almost fourteen years, while the most successful manager was Joe Harvey, who won five trophies (albeit that four were minor trophies) and also had the longest uninterrupted spell as manager, lasting thirteen years from 1962 to 1975.
 All but three of the club's managers – Tom Mather, Norman Smith and Osvaldo Ardiles – have managed the club in the top-flight.

 Managerial history

 From 1892 to 1929, the team was selected by a committee.
 It was represented by Frank Watt, who was appointed the club's secretary in 1895.
 Watt was responsible for the success the Edwardian Newcastle side had in the early 1900s, winning the First Division four times, the Northern League three times and were FA Cup finalists four times (although the team only won once, in 1910).
 The club's first official manager was Andy Cunningham, who was appointed in 1930, with Watt remaining secretary until 1935.
 Cunningham was on the club's books at the time as a striker, and initially began as a player-manager but retired the following year to become full-time manager of the club.
 He won the FA Cup in 1932, but the club was also relegated to the Second Division in the 1933–34 season.
 After failing to earn an immediate promotion back to the top-flight, Cunningham was replaced by Tom Mather, whose four years in charge saw Newcastle fail to mount a serious promotion challenge, and look more likely to fall into the Third Division North, with Mather resigning at the onset of World War II.